elqal3awii/WebSecurity-Academy-with-Python/XML external entity (XXE) injection/Blind XXE with out-of-band interaction via XML parameter entities/README.md

 # Hack Steps

-1. Inject payload into 'productId' XML element to issue a DNS lookup to burp collaborator using a parameter entity
+1. Inject payload into the XML-based check stock request to issue a DNS lookup to burp collaborator using a parameter entity
 2. Check your burp collaborator for the DNS lookup

 # Run Script